Prof Megan L Cherry

 Teaching and Research Interests

-Her future research projects include Imperial New York, a book on the transatlantic imperial and political ties that bound the colony within the early eighteenth century British empire, as well as a study of the Jacobite diaspora in British North America.
-She is also a coordinator for the local Triangle Early American History Seminar, and an associate editor for Gotham: A Blog for Scholars of New York History.
+In addition to these projects, Cherry is also setting out on a study of the Jacobite diaspora in British North America.
+She is a coordinator for the local Triangle Early American History Seminar, and an associate editor for Gotham: A Blog for Scholars of New York History.

 “The Hanoverian Succession in North America,” in The Protestant Succession: The Dawn of the Hanoverian Age in Great Britain and its Empire, ed.
 Allan MacInnes and Brent Sirota (Boydell & Brewer, 2019): 119-135.

 Review of Antoinette Sutto, Loyal Protestants and Dangerous Papists: Maryland and the Politics of Religion in the English Atlantic, 1630-1690 (University of Virginia Press, 2015), in The William and Mary Quarterly 74, no. 2 (April 2017), 189-192.